espocrm/documentation/administration/2fa.md

 ## Enabling for user

-You need to have an authenticator application installed on your mobile mobile (e.g. Google Authenticator).
+You need to have an authenticator application installed on your mobile phone (e.g. Google Authenticator).

 Go to your user profile (from menu at the top-right corner) and then click *Security* button.
 Then enable 2FA, enter your current password and then scan QR-code with your mobile application.